Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Background and related work

 Different sampling strategies and parameter selections for SVI primarily test the stability of SVI in mapping diverse urban environments.
 Beyond stability, however, the extent to which SVI can effectively cover and represent complex environments remains under-researched.
 The complexity of urban environments can be further explained by the obstructions of other environmental instances, and the density and layout of the overall built environment and their heterogeneity. \citet{biljecki_street_2021} and \citet{novack_towards_2020} note that objects frequently analyzed in SVI-based studies, such as buildings and trees, are often blocked by other street-level elements in the imagery.
 Specifically, obstructions are one of the main issues when using SVI to measure tree size \citep{liang_characterizing_2024}, estimate building height \citep{yan_estimation_2022} and classify building materials \citep{raghu_towards_2023}.
 The presence of obstructions also amplifies the differences in environmental measurements based on pedestrian versus vehicle perspectives \citep{ki_bridging_2023}.

-Additionally, when mapping building or trees in urban environment, obstructions can also be caused by the targeted features themselves \citep{yan_estimation_2022,raghu_towards_2023}, which is related to the density and layout distributions of features in the surrounding environment.
-Obstruction is fundamentally a problem of the relative position between the camera and the target feature instances.
-While SVI can be collected using relatively standardized procedures, the distance and angle between environmental features and the camera lens can vary significantly \citep{zou_mapping_2022,lumnitz_mapping_2021}.
+Additionally, when mapping buildings or trees in urban environment, obstructions can also be caused by the targeted elements themselves \citep{yan_estimation_2022,raghu_towards_2023}, which is related to the density and layout distributions of element instances in the surrounding environment.
+Obstruction is fundamentally a problem of the relative position between the camera and the target element instances.
+While SVI can be collected using relatively standardized procedures, the distance and angle between environmental elements and the camera lens can vary significantly \citep{zou_mapping_2022,lumnitz_mapping_2021,huang_no_2025}.
 In studies focused on building assessments, some retrieved SVI may only show the sides or partial views of buildings due to the variation of horizontal angles, which might not provide sufficient façade features for classification or evaluation tasks \citep{zou_mapping_2022}.
 Furthermore, suburban neighborhoods with sparse, wide roads may differ significantly in openness from densely packed commercial areas in city centers.
-This will affect not only the quantity and distribution of SVI collected, but also the completeness and frequency with which SVI captures specific environmental features and instances.
+This will affect not only the quantity and distribution of SVI collected, but also the completeness and frequency with which SVI captures specific environmental elements and instances.